-The NIH Summer Internship Program (SIP) provides an opportunity to spend a summer working at the NIDCD, side-by-side with some of the world’s leading researchers in auditory neuroscience.
+The NIH Summer Internship Program (SIP) provides an opportunity to spend a summer working at NIDCD, side-by-side with some of the world’s leading researchers in auditory neuroscience.
 In addition to the general SIP umbrella, a number of subprograms are designed to enhance the diversity of the biomedical workforce or the types of research being performed within NIH labs.

 Trainees may apply directly to the SIP or to any specific subprogram, including: the Community College Summer Enrichment Program (CCSEP), the College Summer Opportunities to Advance Research (C-SOAR), the Amgen Scholars Program at NIH, the Graduate Summer Opportunity to Advance Research (G-SOAR), or the Graduate Data Science Summer Program (GDSSP).